emedware/flat-diamond/README.md

 ### But I modify my prototypes dynamically...

 Cool.
 It's working too...
 Keep on rocking!
+As the technology used is a `Proxy`, you can even add a property in a sub-sub-class' prototype, [it will be found](./test/dynamic.test.ts#dynamic-diamond).

 ### Order conflicts